mheadd/simple-rest-api/README.md

 Now, you can access the data at

-You can query the data using the [PostgREST API](http://postgrest.com/api/reading/), like so:
+You can query the data using the [PostgREST query API](http://postgrest.com/api/reading/), like so:

 ```bash
 ~$ curl -s "http://192.168.99.100:3000/complaints?SEX=eq.Male&RACE=eq.Black&STATUS=eq.Open" -H 'Range-Unit: items' -H 'Range: 0-1' | jq .